-Uses similar to: GOES-R ABI Band 2 the 'flex' mode that consists of a full disk scan every 15 minutes, a continental U.S. (CONUS) image every 5 minutes, and two mesoscale (nominally 1,000 km by 1,000 km) minute.
-The second mode.
-Continuous Full Disk (CFD), consists of only images every minute.
+There are two baseline scan modes from the ABI.
+The first is the 'flex' mode that consists of a full disk scan every 15 minutes, a continental U.S. (CONUS) image every 5 minutes, and two mesoscale (nominally 1,000 km by 1,000 km)

+images every minute.
 The second mode, Continuous Full Disk (CFD), consists of only a sequential Full Disk scan every 5 minutes.